Manabe Lab.

 Our research

-Our long term goals are to elucidate novel molecular mechanisms that maintaine homeostasis through the dynamic crostalk between the multiple systems and control pathobiology of non-communicable diaseases, such as heart failure, diabetes, non-alcoholic fatty liver disease, and cancer.
-We are currently working on the following projects.
+Our long-term goal is to elucidate novel molecular mechanisms that maintain homeostasis through dynamic crosstalk between multiple organ systems and control the pathobiology of non-communicable diseases, such as heart failure, obesity, and cancer.
+We are currently working on the following projects:

-2. Neuro-immuno-metabolic regulaton of cardiac homeostasis and heart failure.
+3. Neuro-immuno-metabolic regulation of cardiac homeostasis and heart failure

-4. Physiological and pathological role of chronic inflammation.
+5. Physiological and pathological roles of chronic inflammation